 Important to note that if you have realty tried and you are still struggling to nail down your intention then whatever you do – don’t make it up!
 Much better to tell your customers the truth i.e. position your business on the basis that you make/supply this great product as well as you can and it can help them with whatever it does.
 They’ll appreciate the honesty and they will spot it if you invent an artifice.

 Now think about your marketing and how closely the messages you communicate actually get across your intention.
 Take a look at all of your communications throughout the customer journey and compare them with your intention.
 Any discrepancies?

 It doesn’t stop there though.
 Oh no. This is a mistake made by many in even the biggest companies.
 In the rush to hit targets and in the relentless pursuit of growth people can at times forget their intention and ‘bend’ the truth.
 As marketers of our businesses we have an ethical responsibility to our customers as well as a commercial responsibility to ourselves to use methods and approaches that do not exaggerate or deceive.
-In healthcare that is all the more important because we literally have people’s lives in our hands.
+In pharmacy that is all the more important because we literally have people’s lives in our hands.

 Is it me or is the ability to trust people and organisations around us becoming ever more important and is that trust not one of the most important assets a business can have?
 I think so, hence the rise of Trust Pilot and Review etc. We are losing many of the opportunities we have to assess how trustworthy the people we buy things off are because we can’t use the face to face skills we have perfected over thousands of years.
 Screens are not as good as faces.